agonzalezreyes/LevelsOfPressure/ReadMe.md

 ## Levels of Pressure

+10/07/2022 - Updated settings and files to run on iOS 14

 11/11/2016 - version 1.1 If run on a 3D Touch device, also shows the 3D touch value as a colored pie chart, where maximum pressure is a 360° sweep.